fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 **⚠ Note**: *The* **'IMPORT SPRITE'** *button at the top of the Code Editor isn't usable for Blockly.
 We will show the way to make Sprites for Blockly in the next tutorial.*

-If you get stuck, you can always ask for some help from the Thumby Discord community channel found here: **[Tiny Circuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord")**.
+If you get stuck, you can always ask for some help from the Thumby Discord community channel found here: **[TinyCircuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord")**.

 When you are ready, head on over to the next tutorial to start with the basics for making games!